bitcoindevkit/bdk-cli/README.md

   - Blockchain Client Options
      - `esplora` : Connects the wallet to an esplora server.
      - `electrum` : Connects the wallet to an electrum server.
+     - `kyoto`: Connects the wallet to a kyoto client and server.
+     - `rpc`: Connects the wallet to Bitcoind server.
   - Extra Utility Tools
      - `repl` : use bdk-cli as a [REPL](https://codewith.mu/en/tutorials/1.0/repl) shell (useful for quick manual testing of wallet operations).
      - `compiler` : opens up bdk-cli policy compiler commands.